repology/repology-rules/README.md

 #### devel

-Set to `true` to mark version of matched package as development or unstable version, so it does not make latest stable version outdated.
+Set to `true` to mark the version of a matched package as a development or unstable version, so it does not make the latest stable version be marked as outdated.
 Set to `false` to undo.

 ```yaml
 # mark versions with odd second component as devel